Clerici-project/Website/resources/developer-guides/wallet-rpc.md

   * *amount_in* - unsigned int (64 bit); The sum of the inputs spent by the transaction in @atomic-units.
   * *amount_out* - unsigned int (64 bit); The sum of the outputs created by the transaction in @atomic-units.
   * *recipients* - list of:
     * *address* - string; The public address of the recipient.
     * *amount* - unsigned int; The amount sent to the recipient in @atomic-units.
   * *change_address* - string; The address of the change recipient.
   * *change_amount* - unsigned int; The amount sent to the change address in @atomic-units.
   * *fee* - unsigned int; The fee charged for the transaction in @atomic-units.
   * *payment_id* - string; payment ID for this transfer (empty if not provided.
   * *ring_size* - unsigned int; The number of inputs in the ring (1 real output + the number of decoys from the blockchain).
-  * *unlock_time* - unsigned int; The number of blocks before the monero can be spent (0 for no lock).
+  * *unlock_time* - unsigned int; The number of blocks before the clerici can be spent (0 for no lock).
   * *dummy_outputs* - unsigned int; The number of fake outputs added to single-output transactions.
 Fake outputs have 0 amount and are sent to a random address.
   * *extra* - string; Arbitrary transaction data in hexadecimal format.

 Example:

 ```
-$ curl http://127.0.0.1:18082/json_rpc -d '{"jsonrpc":"2.0","id":"0","method":"describe_transfer","params":{"unsigned_txset":"...long hex..."}' -H 'Content-Type: application/json'
+$ curl http://127.0.0.1:28082/json_rpc -d '{"jsonrpc":"2.0","id":"0","method":"describe_transfer","params":{"unsigned_txset":"...long hex..."}' -H 'Content-Type: application/json'
 {
   "id": "0",
   "jsonrpc": "2.0",